LeadstarlingX/Producer-Consumer/README.md

 ## Overview

 This project implements a multi-threaded **Producer–Consumer** pipeline in Java.
-It fulfills the **"First Choice" (الاختيار الأول)** requirement of the Thread Synchronization assignment.
+It fulfills the **"First Choice"** requirement of the Thread Synchronization assignment.

 The application simulates a concurrent file-processing workflow where data is read from an input file, processed by multiple consumer threads in parallel, and then written to an output file by a single writer thread.
 The architecture ensures thread safety and efficient data handling using blocking queues.